MaximilianHanussek/BOOTABLE/README.md

 on the [Docker website](https://www.docker.com/get-started)

-The **first** possibility is to pull the already configured BOOTABLE Docker image  from [docker hub](https://hub.docker.com/) with the follwing docker pull command.
+The **first** possibility is to pull the already configured BOOTABLE Docker image  from [docker hub](https://hub.docker.com/) with the following docker pull command.

 <pre>docker pull maximilianhanussek/bootable</pre>